TeamAmeriFrance/Guide-API/createabook/basic.md

 **Note:** Registration is now automatic.
 The annotation (`@GuideBook`) is searched for during `FMLPreInitializationEvent`.
 All classes annotated with this will be checked if they implement `IGuideBook` and marked for registration. `handleModel(...)` is called just after registration during `FMLPreInitializationEvent`. `handlePost(...)` is called during `FMLPostInitializationEvent`.

+If your Guide references items from your mod, they must be initialized or it will crash.
+Make sure to add `before:guideapi` to your `@Mod` dependencies field.

 You should end up with something similar to [this](http://tehnut.info/files/examplebook.mp4).